Nurse Educator Role Specialization

 - Implement the role of an academic educator, a professional development specialist, or a patient educator in a professional, respectful, and ethical manner.

-This program requires 225 clock hours of practica.
-The two practicum courses are in the last two terms of the MSN program and can be completed in your home community with preceptors who are nurse educators.
+This program requires 225 clock hours of practica, taken during the last two terms of the MSN program with a preceptor who is a nurse educator.
 One of these practica is in a practice setting and one in in an academic setting.
 The purpose of the practicum experiences is to learn about the role of a nurse educator from someone who is actually working in your desired role specialty and to provide you experiential learning in the role of a nurse educator.
+Practicum placements are determined by USAHS based on the student’s academic needs and to provide the best educational experience.
+Students should plan on the need to travel and/or relocate for practica.

 Nurse Educator students may choose to participate in an optional on-campus residency program at one of USAHS’ four destination campuses.